microsoft/MSLab/README.md

  * Simply deploy your lab just with these scripts and ISO file.
  * Lab can run LAB on Windows 10, Windows Server 2016 (both Core and GUI) or even in [Azure VM](/Scenarios/Running%20WSLab%20in%20Azure)
  * Major differentiator is that once hydrated (first 2 scripts), deploy takes ~5 minutes.
 Cleanup is ~10s.
- * Options for setting up a Windows Server 2016-based lab are simpler than with some of the other available lab automation systems as the project is based on well-crafted Powershell scripts rather than XML or DSC configuration files.
+ * Options for setting up a Windows Server 2016-based lab are simpler than other available lab automation systems as the project is based on Powershell scripts rather than XML or DSC configuration files.
  * Scripts are not intentionally doing everything.
 You can spend nice time studying scenarios.
  * This solution is used in Microsoft Premier Workshop for Software Defined Storage, Hyper-V and System Center VMM.
 If you have Premier Contract, contact your TAM and our trainers can deliver this workshop for you.
  * Follow [#wslab](https://twitter.com/search?f=tweets&vertical=default&q=%23wslab) hash tag to get latest news.